-All programs are fully accredited by nationally recognized accrediting bodies.
-The Clinical Mental Health and School Counseling concentrations are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-The Rehabilitation concentrations are accredited by the Council on Rehabilitation Education (CORE).
-The MS degree program for Rehabilitation Counseling has also been ranked #17 in U.S. News and World Report's list of best Rehabilitation Counseling grad schools.
+Five of our Master's degree programs and our Doctoral program are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+Our MS in Rehabilitation Counseling is currently ranked #20 in U.S. News and World Report's list of best Rehabilitation Counseling programs!

 Five mission statements provide structure and purpose to the Department of Counseling.
 First, the Mission Statement of the University provides a framework for focusing on engaged scholarship, learner centered programs, and responsible stewardship.
 Second, the College of Education specifies the preparation of candidates to serve a diverse community.
 Third, The Mission Statement of the American Counseling Association (ACA) defines Professional Counseling and identifies the role of the Professional Counselor in various settings.
 Fourth, the mission statement of the counseling program connects the preceding mission statements to the art and science of educating Professional Counselors.
 Finally, each counseling concentration has developed a specific mission statement to further develop the precepts outlined by the counseling department mission statement.
 From these documents, the department faculty members have identified eight over-arching program objectives for student learning outcomes.